The Dangers of Mixing Alcohol and Benadryl

 - However, longitudinal research would be required on people who consume high levels of Benadryl and alcohol to know whether this affects the risk of dementia.

 Can I take Benadryl with alcohol?
 An excessive combination of Benadryl and alcohol could lead to an overdose.
 However, you would likely have to ingest significant doses of both drugs.
 Death is one of the risks if you overdose on alcohol and Benadryl and lose consciousness.

 While Benadryl is an over-the-counter (OTC) medication and is commonly used, it can cause dangerous side effects.
 That’s why it should never combine with alcohol.

-Do not underestimate how dangerous this medication is; just because it is available without a prescription, it doesn’t mean it can’t kill you if you take enough of it.
-There is a very fine line between being a bit sleepy and having significant problems like heart problems and seizures, which can be life-threatening.
+Do not underestimate how dangerous this medication is; just because it is available without a prescription doesn’t mean it can’t kill you if you take enough of it.
+There is a fine line between being a bit sleepy and having significant problems like heart problems and seizures, which can be life-threatening.
 According to the National Institute for Biotechnology Information (NCBI) , in 2016, a study demonstrated that diphenhydramine or Benadryl overdoses made up 3.2% of drug overdose deaths in the U.S. In the same study, diphenhydramine ranked among the top 15 drugs most frequently involved in drug overdose deaths in the U.S

-Symptoms of Benadryl Overdose
+Signs of Benadryl Overdose

 - Enlarged pupils

 - Dry eyes